 And then I played it all.
 And then the urge to murder wouldn’t leave.

-So let’s look at the good, the bad, the really bad and the “goddamn this was a stupid decision” below.
+So let’s look at the good, the bad, the really bad and the “damn this was a stupid decision” below.
 Spoiler: There’s more bad than good.

 Good: Daily and Weekly Assignments

 Running the same Daily and Challenging missions can get monotonous and while the Daily and Weekly Assignments are naught more than bounties, they’re still rewarding.
 It feels good to accomplish some manner of task and receiving rewards playing the game as opposed to foraging in some designer’s trash for fabric.
 In a way, it makes the crafting nerf somewhat bearable and provides an excellent motivator to do different things like exploring the world.

 Bad: Crafting Nerf